BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

 If Bob wants to replace one of the signing devices he can use the new device with the same wallet, as long as it uses the same private key as the original one.
 This might become necessary because the original device is broken or Bob just wants to use a newer model.
 To do that, he will need to:

 1. Restore the private key on the new signing device, using the seed phrase backup.
-2. Pair the new signing device, since it's extended public key has changed.
+2. Pair the new signing device, since it has not yet been used with this wallet.
-3. Update the other signing devices with the new wallet configuration.

 {% include image-gallery.html pages = page.images_device-replacement %}